Kottackal-ET-Practice/AirlineInsurance/README.md

 ## Code Structure
 The *server.js* file start the server and listen for requests.
-All the call to the server is handled by the *router.js* file in *'app/routes/'*.
+All the call to the server is handled by the *router.js* file in *app/routes/'*.
 *router.js* calls the corresponding controllers for the request.

-1. On user registeration it will call the signup module in *register.js* ('app/controllers/').
+1. On user registration it will call the signup module in *register.js* ('app/controllers/').
-The signup module handels the registeration of the user.
+The signup module handles the registration of the user.
 The database schema is mentioned in the *login.js* ('app/models/').
 2. On user login it will call the signin module in *login.js* ('app/controllers/').
-The signin module do the authentication check for the user.
+The signin module does the authentication check for the user.
 The database schema is mentioned in the *login.js* ('app/models/').
 3. For quote generation it will transfer the call to *quote.js* ('app/controllers/').
-The quote controller fetches the data from the weather api and generates quote.
+The quote controller fetches the data from the weather API and generates the quote.
 The database schema is mentioned in the *weather.js* ('app/models/').
 4. To check for the previous insurances, call getInsurance module in *insurance.js* ('app/controllers/').
 The getInsurance fetches the details from the database and return it.
 The database schema is mentioned in the *insurance.js* ('app/models/').
 5. When apply for an insurance, call createInsurance module in *insurance.js* ('app/controllers/').